The U.S. South is the epicenter of the national HIV and AIDS epidemic. A group of funders has come together to change that. Join us.

 You Can Make a Difference.
-If your funding focuses on health, poverty alleviation, LGBTQ rights, or other social justice issues, the same communities you support are also affected by HIV and AIDS.
+If your funding focuses on health, poverty alleviation, LGBTQ rights, or other social justice issues, the same communities you support are also affected by HIV.
 This is an opportunity to quickly and strategically increase your impact, and deepen your organization’s leadership in the South.
+Get started.

 Looking to apply for funding?

 - We are no longer accepting Letters of Intent, which were due July 9, 2019.